 Actively participate in your learning with abundant opportunities to interact with your professors and peers.
 Capstone projects may be an independent research, an internship, or completion of field camp.
 Classes are strongly infused with field experiences in the form of field trips, or as larger weekend trips to Vermont and the Adirondacks.Learn More

 Tools of the Trade

 Equipment for sedimentological analysis, including sieves, a Ro-Tap shaker, and hydrometers, multiple current meters, stereo microscopes and a differential interference contrast microscope for microfossil analysis, rock cutting and thin-sectioning equipment and microscopes for petrographic analysis, and a collection of local- to continental-scale topographic and geologic maps and aerial photographs for structural geologic studies.

 Utica University Value

-Voices from across the College community talk about the value of a Utica College education.
+Voices from across the University community talk about the value of a Utica University education.